Files

 5. Run the Workspace

 We can now run the workspace, which will GET the response from the road closure API.
 Click on the green Run button on the top toolbar (ribbon).
-Clicking Run will trigger the Creator to create a single null feature, and the HTTPCaller will send out a single GET call, then the response received back will be stored in a new attribute created by the HTTPCaller called _response_body.
+Clicking Run will trigger the Creator to create a single null feature, and the HTTPCaller will send out a single GET call.
+The response received back will be stored in a new attribute created by the HTTPCaller called _response_body.

 6. View Response

-The response from the API can be viewed in Visual Preview, which is the data viewer within FME Workbench.
+The API response can be viewed in Data Preview within FME Workbench.
 Click on the green eye icon on the HTTPCaller Output port to view the response.

-In the Visual Preview window, you will see a table of attributes.
-When working with web data, the _response_body contains the response back from the URL that was accessed, and the _http_status_code will return the status of the call.
+In the Data Preview window, you will see a table of attributes.
+When working with web data, the _response_body contains the response back from the URL accessed, and the _http_status_code will return the status of the call.
 Double-click on the cell below _response_body to open the response in a larger window.

 In the larger window, we can change the syntax highlighting to make the response more human-readable.
-In the bottom left corner, click on the ABCXYZ button and select JSON from the drop-down.
+In the bottom-left corner, click the ABCXYZ button, then select JSON from the drop-down.

 Now we can easily see five road closures in Vancouver, British Columbia.